oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 ## Deployment Methods

-- Public cloud: available to anyone <!-- .element: class="fragment" -->
+- Public cloud: available to anyone, owned by third party <!-- .element: class="fragment" -->
-- Private cloud: only available to you <!-- .element: class="fragment" -->
+- Private cloud: only available to you, owned by third party or yourself <!-- .element: class="fragment" -->
 - Mixed <!-- .element: class="fragment" -->

-Note:
-- only mixed is truly competitive and possible on a global scale
+> Only mixed is truly competitive and possible on a large scale

 ## Cloud Application Architecture

 <img src="images/cloud-application-architecture.png" />

+Note:
+- many small nodes
+- dedicated task for each node
+- each node can break down without taking out overall application

 ## Cloud Application Architecture